Why Some Retailers Are Growing While Others Are Shrinking During the Pandemic

 For instance, despite the fact that Bass Pro Shop’s “hundreds” of layoffs at the beginning of the pandemic are, in all likelihood, outweighed by the addition of 5,000 new employees this month, the company’s recent surge doesn’t necessarily indicate financial solidity, just as REI’s loss of 400 workers doesn’t necessarily indicate shaky fiscal footing.

-“We’re entering a period of time where consumers are starting to go on vacation, and since we’re in the middle of a pandemic, some of those more outdoorsy trips are likely floating to the top, which could boost sales in some categories,” says Salpini.
+“We’re entering a period of time where consumers are starting to go on vacation, and since we’re in the middle of a pandemic, some of those more outdoorsy trips are likely floating to the top, which could boost sales in some categories,” said Salpini.

 In other words, patterns can flip quickly, as we’ve seen through data collected by market research firms like the NPD Group since the pandemic began.

-At Bass Pro Shops Denver, Peterson says that, even though apparel sales at his store took a hit from March to April, “they seem to be coming around now.”
+At Bass Pro Shops Denver, Peterson said that, even though apparel sales at his store took a hit from March to April, “they seem to be coming around now.”
 The NPD Group published an analysis two weeks ago that confirmed the same.

 “While sales of apparel and footwear are still down compared to last year, year-over-year losses have been softening since mid-April,” the report states.